 The six types are pictured in the Figure below.

 Most machines are combinations of two or more simple machines.
 These machines are called compound machines.
-An example of a compound machine is a wheelbarrow (see bottom of Figure below).
+An example of a compound machine is a wheelbarrow (see the last item of Figure 4 below).
 It consists of two simple machines: a lever and a wheel and axle.

 Many compound machines are much more complex and consist of many simple machines.
 Examples include washing machines and cars.